 Special Wash Programming: The use of special wash steps is mandatory when certain test combinations are run together on cobas c systems.
-All special wash programming necessary for avoiding carry-over is available via the cobas link, manual input is required in certain cases.
-The latest version of the carry-over evasion list can be found with the NaOHD/SMS/SmpCln1+2/SCCS Method Sheet and for further instructions refer to the operator's manual.
+All special wash programming necessary for avoiding carry-over is available via the cobas link.
+The latest version of the carry-over evasion list can be found with the NaOHD/SMS/SCCS Method Sheet for information.
+For further instructions refer to the operator's manual.